 Favorite Korean Cookbooks include:

-You really don't need to have a Korean cookbook to prepare delicious Korean meals.
+A Korean cookbook is helpful, but not strictly necessary to prepare delicious Korean meals.
 YouTube and Pinterest are full of ideas.
 If you find that you really enjoy the food and would like to add a Korean Cookbook to your shelf here are three we have borrowed from our library and enjoyed:

 Maangchi's youtube channel where she demonstrates her recipes is worth watching.
 She also has a second channel where she teaches Korean.
 The middle cookbook “Cook Korean!” is a comic book/cookbook, so the kids love using it.
 The third book is available free on Kindle Unlimited.
 All three have delicious authentic Korean recipes.
 Click on the book covers to see the books on Amazon.